ISA Investing –Join ‘the Club’

 ‘an investor making the maximum subscription each year and achieving a 7% return after fees could achieve a pot of £1 million within 22 years’

-But it is not only subscription levels that account; having existed for more than 19 years, ISA asset growth points to the benefits of long-term investing.
+But it is not only subscription levels that account; having existed for almost 20 years, ISA asset growth points to the benefits of long-term investing.

 A little number crunching points to the opportunity – wealth managers Brewin Dolphin calculates that an investor making the maximum subscription each year and achieving a 7% return after fees could achieve a pot of £1 million within 22 years.

 The benefits of compounding and tax efficient saving can deliver life-changing wealth to those who seize the opportunity; the first step is to use this year’s allowance now, because otherwise you’ll lose it.

 An Individual Savings Account (ISA), or indeed a ‘NISA’, a ‘new’ ISA, is an investment wrapper whose key attraction is that returns generated within it are free of tax.

 DIY investors can choose either a cash or a stocks and shares ISA and benefit from higher rates of return and tax benefits than savings accounts.